Shubham11CE/KodeinKGP-Submissions/README.md

 # KodeinKGP-Submissions
-This repository is to handle all the assignments form the students at IIT KGP
+This repository is to handle all the assignments from the students at IIT KGP

-### Here are some steps on how to add your submission and assignments in this repo-
+### Here are some steps on how to add your submission and assignments to this repo-
 1) Star this repo
 2) Fork this repo
 3) Add code to your folder